paulina-grunwald/Web-developer-courses/Pluralsight JavaScript Learning Path/KLP Quick Start to JavaScript Volume 1.md

   console.log("Now you exit the game!");
 }

-console.log("You have throwed the dice and you are allowed to make " + randomNumber + " steps.")
+console.log("You have thrown the dice and you are allowed to make " + randomNumber + " steps.");

-alert("You are located in the forest in which there are a lot of monsters.
-Be careful!
-You will have to throw the dice in order to go through the forest.");
+alert("You are passing near very big oak tree.
+You can see big squirrel on that tree.
+Flip the coin - if you get heads you will pass safely and if you get tail squirrel will bite you.");
+if(coinThrow === 1){
+  console.log("You get heads.
+You can pass safely!");
+} else {
+  console.log("you are bitten by the squirrel and you die!");
+  console.log("GAME OVER");
+}

 ```